hbctraining/Intro-to-ChIPseq/lessons/11_functional_analysis.md

 DREME’s HTML output provides a list of Discovered Motifs displayed as sequence logos (in the forward and reverse complement (RC) orientations), along with an E-value for the significance of the result.

 Motifs are significantly enriched if the fraction of sequences in the input dataset matching the motif is significantly different from the fraction of sequences in the background dataset using Fisher’s Exact Test.
-Typically, background dataset is either similar data from a different ChIP-Seq experiment or shuffled versions of the input dataset [[1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3106199/)].
+Typically, background dataset is either similar data from a different ChIP-seq experiment or shuffled versions of the input dataset [[1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3106199/)].

 Clicking on `More` displays the number of times the motif was identified in the Nanog dataset (positives) versus the background dataset (negatives).
 The `Details` section displays the number of sequences matching the motif, while `Enriched Matching Words` displays the number of times the motif was identified in the sequences (more than one word possible per sequence).